Why Choose Us?

 Fabulous food, home cooked meals

 You’ll love the daily choice of favourite, home-cooked meals prepared with fresh, seasonal produce.
 Combine food with good company and you have a social event, which is our goal each day.
-Oceania has won the NZ Aged Care Association's Bidvest Excellence in Food Award twice in the last three years.
+Oceania has won the NZ Aged Care Association's Bidvest Excellence in Food Award three times.

 Activities you’ll love